 Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.

 The University of Texas at Austin School of Architecture offers the following NAAB-accredited degree programs:

 The School of Architecture offers master’s degree programs that lead to professional, postprofessional, and academic degrees.

-Master of Architecture.
-There are two Master of Architecture (MArch) programs.
-The MArch (first professional) degree program fulfills the professional degree requirements for registration as an architect.
-The MArch (postprofessional) degree program offers students with professional degrees in architecture the opportunity for advanced study in an area of concentration: advanced architectural design and theory, historic preservation, interdisciplinary studies, sustainable design, or urban design.
-The MArch postprofessional degree is not an NAAB accredited degree and does not fulfill the professional degree requirements for registration as an architect.
+Master of Advanced Architectural Design.
+The MAAD degree program offers students with professional degrees in architecture the opportunity for advanced study in an area of concentration: advanced architectural design and theory, historic preservation, interdisciplinary studies, or sustainable design.
+The MAAD degree is not an NAAB accredited degree and does not fulfill the professional degree requirements for registration as an architect.

 Master of Arts.
-The Master of Arts (MA) is an academic degree with a concentration in architectural history.
+The MA is an academic degree with a concentration in architectural history.
 It is a prerequisite for doctoral work in architectural history.